reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/buy.md

 \* *MetaMask is a a crypto wallet & gateway to blockchain apps that equips you with a key vault, secure login, token wallet, and token exchange—everything you need to manage your digital assets.*

-\** *Once installed, you will find the Metamask icon in the upper right corner of your browser, otherwise you should be able to find it in the list of our browser extensions (we recommend to pin it in the upper bar).*
+\** *Once installed, you will find the MetaMask icon in the upper right corner of your browser, otherwise you should be able to find it in the list of our browser extensions (we recommend to pin it in the upper bar).*

 \*** *Polygon is a protocol and a framework for building and connecting Ethereum-compatible blockchain networks.*